-- Reports give brands unique access to detailed data, the accuracy of which is guaranteed by NapoleonCat, an official Facebook Marketing Partner.
+- Reports give brands unique access to detailed data, the accuracy of which is guaranteed by NapoleonCat, an official Facebook Business Partner.

 - Without access to in-depth insights, brands and agencies can struggle with evaluating influencers.
 For example, Instagram gradually getting rid of the public like count made assessing the engagement on influencers’ Instagram accounts very difficult.
 Reports make influencer marketing verification hassle-free.

 If you’d like to see how the Reports work in action, check out the video below:

 - Influencer marketing strategies are effective when planned, analyzed, and reported correctly.
 Both brands and influencers still make mistakes that put campaigns – and the good name of influencer marketing in general – at risk.